slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I don’t know any longer whether I’m living or remembering.' -- Albert Camus*

 <!--
+> *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy^*

 > *'There is no past or future.
 Using tenses to divide time is like making chalk marks on water.'*

 Death leaves a heartache no one can heal; love leaves a memory no one can steal.